jake-hxf3/velora-care/README.md

 # Velora Care
 ![Velora Care logo](images/logo.svg)

-This is a project for a health supply website named VeloraCare.
+This is a website project for a health & medical supply company named VeloraCare.

 ## Installation 💻
 No installation required, simply download the zip file and extract.